leidZhang/camera-shop/README.md

 ## Project Preview
 This project is still in progress, and the following are some completed pages.
 ### Home
-This is the homepage, displaying the latest product and discount information.
+This is the homepage, displaying the latest product information.
 <img src="images/inprogress/homepage.png" />

 ### Cart